statace/core/README.md

-core
+StatAce core functionality R package
 ====

-StatAce core functionality R package
+This R package contains the core procedures of StatAce